 The Reservoir

-From the moment we purchased the original 71-acre campus, we began praying that one day we would be able to connect our campus to the beautiful and secluded Weber Reservoir.
+From the moment we purchased the existing 71-acre campus, we began praying that one day we would be able to connect our campus to the beautiful and secluded Weber Reservoir.

 Weber Reservoir looking east